JoanaFonsec/JoanaFonsec.github.io/_news/announcement_2.md

 ---
 layout: post
 #title: Looking for my next job
-date: 2023-05-02 16:11:00-0400
+date: 2023-10-29 16:11:00-0400
 inline: true
 ---

-With my PhD journey soon coming to an end, it is now time to look for my next project!
+With PhD journey coming to an end, it is now time to find my next project!
 Please contact me if you have anything you'd like to discuss.